-The Structure of PreparE / Enrich Premarital Counseling:
+The Structure of Prepare and Enrich Premarital Counseling:

-Have I sold you on the program yet?
+Have I sold you on the Prepare Enrich program yet?
 Here’s my final two cents:

 But overall, I find it to be a great framework for the premarital process.
 If after reading this, you are fully sold and want to get started today, give me a call or email me, and we can get your first premarital session scheduled.
 You can also go directly to

-Or if you have more questions about the process and want to learn more, call or email me to set up a free 20 minute consultation, where I can answer more of your specific questions.
+Or if you have more questions about the premarital counseling process and want to learn more, call or email me to set up a free 20-minute consultation, where I can answer more of your specific questions.